Turn Me Loose (Loverboy song)

-"Turn Me Loose" is a hit song recorded by the Canadian rock band Loverboy.
+"Turn Me Loose" is a hit song recorded by Canadian rock band Loverboy.
 It was released on their eponymous debut album in 1980, and as a single in 1981.
-With a strong rock synthesizer start to the song, followed by a steady build on the guitars, it peaked at #7 on the RPM singles chart in 1981 and #6 on the Billboard Top Tracks chart in the US.
+With a strong rock synthesizer start to the song, followed by a steady build on the guitars, it peaked at #7 on the RPM singles chart in 1981 and #6 on the Billboard Top Rock Tracks chart in the US.

 Record World attributed the song's success to "Mike Reno's vocal plea, a guitar grind, and marvelous production."